-In California, Water Quality Control Plans designate the beneficial uses of waters of the administrative rulemaking process, and, upon approval by USEPA, the WQOs for waters of the United States (generally surface waters) become State water quality standards.
+In California, Water Quality Control Plans designate the beneficial uses of waters of the State and water quality objectives (WQOs) to protect those uses.
+The Water Quality Control Plans are adopted by the State and Regional Boards through a formal administrative rulemaking process, and, upon approval by USEPA, the WQOs for waters of the United States (generally surface waters) become State water quality standards.